 Step 1: Earn a Bachelor's Degree

-Some undergraduate program titles include only evolution, while others reflect more multidisciplinary studies, combining evolution with ecology or systematics.
+Some undergraduate program titles include only evolution, while others include multidisciplinary studies, combining evolution with ecology or systematic biology.
 Most have similar core requirements of general biology, chemistry, physics, and mathematics.
-Evolutionary biology, genetics, development, and ecology may be some evolution-specific courses offered in an undergraduate program.
-Programs include many other life science courses for electives such as animal behavior, parasitology, mammalogy, plant systematics, and zoology.
+Evolution-specific courses may include evolutionary biology, genetics, developmental biology, and ecology.

-- Plan ahead to match course requirements for certain job positions.
-Agencies such as the U.S. Fish and Wildlife Service usually have specific education requirements for positions as wildlife biologist or technician.
-A certain number of courses must be in subjects related to wildlife or ecology; some evolutionary programs have more of these kinds of courses than others.
+Plan ahead to match course requirements for certain job positions.
+Agencies such as the U.S. Fish and Wildlife Service usually have specific education requirements for positions as wildlife biologists or technicians.
+A certain number of courses must be in subjects related to wildlife or ecology; evolutionary programs may have more of these kinds of courses than others.

-- Participate in internships and research.
+Participate in internships and research.
 Zoos, wildlife rehabilitation centers, the U.S. Forest Service, and the U.S. Fish and Wildlife Service all offer internship opportunities and may count for college credit.
 Volunteer work may also be an option, especially when an internship program is highly competitive.
-Both experiences might count for the required work experience for certain job positions after graduation.
-Students involved in undergraduate research work closely with faculty from their program, forming professional relationships that can be beneficial when applying to graduate programs.
+Both opportunities may count as work experience when applying for jobs after graduation.
+Students involved in undergraduate research work closely with faculty from their program and form professional relationships that can be beneficial when applying to graduate programs.

-- Develop professional networks.
+Develop professional networks.
 Those who plan on entering a graduate program in the future may benefit from positive professional relationships built while working in the field.
-Many master's or PhD programs require professional letters of recommendations, which may come from coworkers or supervisors.
+Many master's or PhD programs require professional letters of recommendation, which may come from coworkers or supervisors.